FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Alejandra is Fronterra's ESG & Impact value creation Manager.

-She is an economist from the University of Bordeaux and holds a masters in Social Sciences from the University of Paris - Sorbonne, specialised in local economic analysis and transformation of socio-environmental conflicts.
+Alejandra is an economist from the University of Bordeaux and holds a Master’s in Social Sciences from the University of Paris–Sorbonne, specializing in local economic analysis and the transformation of socio-environmental conflicts.

 Alejandra is Fronterra's ESG & Impact value creation Manager.

-She is an economist from the University of Bordeaux and holds a masters in Social Sciences from the University of Paris - Sorbonne, specialised in local economic analysis and transformation of socio-environmental conflicts.
+Alejandra is an economist from the University of Bordeaux and holds a Master’s in Social Sciences from the University of Paris–Sorbonne, specializing in local economic analysis and the transformation of socio-environmental conflicts.

-- Project officer responsible for the implementation of the CISAL Fund of the Canadian Federation of Municipalities in the mining regions of Peru (Ancash and Cusco regions ) and Colombia (Antioquia and La Guajira regions), for the selection and financing of 160 initiatives of entrepreneurs and local associations to generate shared-value beyond mining activities.
+Before joining Fronterra, she worked as a Project Coordinator at Insuco-Peru, a Social Conflict Analyst at Peru’s Prime Minister’s Office (Secretariat of Social Management and Dialogue), and a Project Officer managing the CISAL Fund of the Federation of Canadian Municipalities.
+In this role, she supported mining regions in Peru (Ancash and Cusco) and Colombia (Antioquia and La Guajira), overseeing the selection and financing of 160 initiatives led by entrepreneurs and local associations to generate shared value beyond mining activities.

-Alejandra brings in-depth practice in multi-actor dialogue in challenging social contexts, analysis and conflict resolution method, and ESG performance analysis and project management following the IFC sustainability performance standars in the context of large natural resources projects.
+Alejandra brings strong experience in multi-stakeholder dialogue in complex social settings, conflict analysis and resolution methods, and ESG performance assessment and project management aligned with IFC Sustainability Performance Standards for large natural resource projects.

-Alejandra joins Fronterra as ESG Manager, in charge of the ESG policy and management system for Fronterra operations across its offices and projects, to ensure ESG compliance and excellence, coupled with an evidence-based social & environmental impact framework for target setting, monitoring, evaluation and reporting.
+At Fronterra, she serves as ESG Manager, leading the company’s ESG policy and management system across offices and projects to ensure compliance and excellence, supported by an evidence-based social and environmental impact framework for target-setting, monitoring, evaluation, and reporting.

 Contact Ale at alejandra@fronterra.eco